Vi använder kakor (cookies) på vår webbplats för att den ska fungera på ett bra sätt för dig.

 My research involves the psychology of language learning and teaching, and falls into six main areas.

 Much of my work has focused on motivation to learn English.
-As well as empirical studies with an emphasis on motivational dynamics and the employment of complex dynamic systems methodologies, my work has also focused on construct and conceptual development.
+As well as empirical studies with an emphasis on motivational dynamics.
+I have also examined L2 motivation and student engagement in language classrooms.

 Henry, A. & Cliffordson, C. (2017).
 The impact of out-of-school factors on motivation to learn English: Self-discrepancies, beliefs, and experiences of self-authenticity.
 Applied Linguistics 38 (5)688-712. https://doi.org/10.1093/applin/amv060